FootballManagerFan/Prep.AI/README.md

 ## 🧪 Testing

 ### Manual Testing
-- Use the web interface at `http://localhost:3000`
+- Use the home page at `http://localhost:3000`
+- Navigate to testing interface at `http://localhost:3000/test`
 - Test PDF upload with sample resumes
 - Test audio recording and transcription
 - Verify file cleanup functionality